techgaun/ex_gecko/README.md

 Then, to load data to the above datasets, you must use the following arguments:

-* `test` : The ID of the test that you would like to add/update in the Geckoboard dataset
+* `test_id` : The ID of the test that you would like to add/update in the Geckoboard dataset
 * `bucket_id` : The ID of the testing bucket

 For example, you may add/update the dataset as below: